 Cook the taro and purple sweet potatoes: Fill about 1-inch of water in a pot.
 Bring it to a boil over high heat.
 Place 14 oz taro and 4 oz purple sweet potatoes chunks in a steamer basket.
 Put the basket over the boiling water.
 Cover, reduce the heat to medium-low, and steam for 20 minutes.
 Remove the vegetables from the steamer basket and set aside to cool.

-Blend all the ingredients: Put the steamed vegetables in the blender along with 3 tbsp condensed milk, 1 cup whole milk, 1 tbsp heavy cream, 0.25 oz sliced almond, and 2 cups ice.
-Blend until completely smooth.
+Put the steamed vegetables in the blender along with 2 cups ice, 3 tbsp condensed milk, 1 cup whole milk, 1 tbsp heavy cream, 0.25 oz sliced almond.

-Garnish and serve: Transfer the smoothie to four glasses.
-Garnish with the remaining 0.25 oz sliced almond and fresh mint leaves.
+Garnish and serve: Garnish with the remaining 0.25 oz sliced almond and fresh mint leaves.
+Enjoy!

 NUTRITION